PaddlePaddle/PaddleSeg/contrib/PanopticSeg/docs/dev_guide_en.md

 Adding a new subclass of `COCOStylePanopticDataset` usually involves the following steps:

 + Store the meta-information of the dataset in a list of dicts.
 See `CITYSCAPES_CATEGORIES` in `paddlepanseg/datasets/cityscapes.py` for an example.
 + Define a Python class that inherits from `paddlepanseg.datasets.base_dataset.COCOStylePanopticDataset`.
-Set the class attribute `CATEGORY_META_INFO` to the list of dicts you defined in the first step.
+Set the class attribute `CATEGORY_META_INFO` to the list of dicts you defined in the first step, and set the class attribute `NUM_CLASSES` to the number of classes in the dataset.
 + Rewrite the static method `_get_image_id()`, which accepts the path of the image and returns a unique identifier of that image.
 + Wrap the new dataset class with the decorator `paddlepanseg.cvlibs.manager.DATASETS.add_component()`.
 See `paddlepanseg/datasets/cityscapes.py` for an example.